ggirelli/GPSeqGG/docs/HOWTO.md

 The sequencing output file name must follow the [Illumina](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/NamingConvention_FASTQ-files-swBS.htm) format `expID_S*_L***_R*_001.fastq.gz`, where `expID` is the *experiment ID*, `S*` is the sample number, `L***` is the lane number, and `R*` indicates which fragment is contained.

-If multiple lane are available in the output, the file should be merged using the command:
+If multiple lanes are available in the output, the file should be merged using the command:

 ```
 cat expID_S1_L*_R1_001.fastq.gz > expID_S1_LALL_R1_001.fastq.gz